Berwick Rangers F.C.

-The club play at Shielfield Park, which has a capacity of just over 4,000.

 History

 Berwick Rangers was officially formed on 7 January 1881 after a match was played in the town between a team of millworkers from Dunbar and a team of railway clerks from Newcastle.
 For much of the club's history it was believed that they had formed in 1881, though recent research indicates that 1884 is the more likely date of formation.
 Their first competitive match was against another team from Berwick, 'The Royal Oaks' on 16 February 1884.
 Berwick Rangers won the match by "one goal to nil".

 Berwick Rangers affiliated to the Scottish Football Association around 1905 and entered the Scottish Border League in 1905, followed by the Border Amateur League (1908–09).
 Recent research has revealed that the club joined the East of Scotland League immediately after the First World War, a new competition formed to replace the Borders League.
 The club made several attempts to join the North Northumberland League but were rebuffed.
 It was not until 1951 that they were admitted to Scottish Football League C Division (North & East).
 This third tier, made up largely of reserve sides, had been created in 1946 and was regionalised in 1949.
 The division was scrapped in 1955 and Berwick, along with the other non-reserve teams, were placed in an enlarged Division B (renamed Division Two the following season).
 Berwick Rangers have played in the Scottish football league system ever since, despite low attendances and frequent financial problems.

 Following its foundation, the club had had a nomadic existence before eventually settling down at Shielfield Park in 1954.

 A notable early success was a 3–0 win over Dundee in the Scottish Cup in 1954 in a run which saw them reach the quarter-final, only to lose to Rangers 4–0.
 Ten years later they reached the semi-final of the Scottish League Cup, losing to Rangers 3–1.